Skip to Content

 1 Pair of Shorts

 Choose whatever style you like.
 I pack a pair of hiking shorts.
 They are durable and dry quickly if they get wet.
-Some travelers like cargo shorts.
-These are handy but are out of style.
-Basketball shorts are another option.
-They dry quickly but don’t have secure pockets.
+They also allow for a good range of motion.

 1 Pair of Swimming Shorts